 Sittler does own one notable NHL record that’s unlikely to be broken any time soon: 10 points in one game.
 He broke Maurice Richard’s record of eight with six goals and four assists against the Bruins in 1976.
 Throughout his career, Sittler was a consistent scorer who was equally adept as a goalscorer and a playmaker.

-He eclipsed the 90 point mark eight times in his career, and finished in the top 10 in points five times.
+He eclipsed the 90-point mark eight times in his career and finished in the top 10 in points five times.
 However, he suffered from a poor group of supporting forwards and never reached the Stanley Cup Final.

 #9.
 Adam Oates

-Adam Oates enjoyed a 19-year career playing for seven franchises, accumulated impressive point totals in the process.
+Adam Oates enjoyed a 19-year career playing for seven franchises and accumulated impressive point totals in the process.
 A playmaker with tremendous vision and playmaking ability, Oates led the NHL in points on three different occasions (finishing in the top ten 12 times).
 He scored more than 30 goals just once in his career, but was such a strong passer that he finished in the top ten in points seven times.

 The closest Oates came was 1998 with the Capitals and 2003 with the Ducks, losing to the Red Wings and Devils, respectively.
 Oates was mostly past his prime by that time, with his first appearance coming at the ripe age of 35.